ralfstx/rap-helpers/example.rwt.simple.ds/README.md

 ==================

 A simple RWT example application that uses the new RWT-OSGi integration.
-The bundle uses a bundle activator to register its application configuration with RWT.
+The bundle uses a declarative service to register with RWT.

 Running the example
 -------------------